 Utility services such as electricity and water may remain unavailable for several days or even weeks after the hurricane passes.

 Wind speed: 130-156 mph

-Damage: sturdily built homes could sustain serious damage and may lose a significant part of the roof structure and exterior wall.
+Damage: Sturdily built homes could sustain serious damage and lose a significant part of the roof structure and exterior wall.

 Needless to say, most of the trees will probably fall and may cause the area to be isolated.